QuiltMC/rfcs/rfc/0009-qsl-structure.md

 - `entity`
     - Object Builder API (EntityType Builder, Trades, Villager Professions and Types)
     - Entity Events
+    - Interaction Events
+    - Object Builder API (Point of interest)
+        - Not strictly related to entities but it is needed here so it can be used for other entity-related apis
 - `content_other`
     	- Particles
-    	- Object Builder API (Point of interest)
+        - Game Rule API
-    	- Interaction Events
-        	- Could probably use refactoring, but as it stands this absolutely deals with events happening in the world
 - `worldgen`
     - Dimension API
     - Biome API